 This committee's goal is to augment the Show's Information Systems Division in its effort to implement, enhance, and maintain processes and services for committees and the organization.
 It provides comprehensive logistical support, training and support resources for the Show.
 The committee also assists in the introduction of new technologies to help streamline business processes and save on hardware acquisition and system maintenance.

 Committee members organize and conduct activities for international visitors during International Days, as well as furnish interpreters for guests.
 The committee members travel, at their own expense, to various livestock functions in several foreign countries, creating good will and establishing an international interest in Show activities.

-Members of this committee support the intercollegiate livestock, intercollegiate wool and mohair, intercollegiate meat, 4-H/FFA livestock, 4-H/FFA dairy judging, 4-H/FFA horse, 4-H/FFA floriculture, 4-H/FFA nursery landscape, 4-H/FFA wool, plant I.D., poultry judging and wildlife habitat contests.
+Members of this committee support the intercollegiate livestock, intercollegiate wool and mohair, intercollegiate meat, 4-H/FFA livestock, 4-H/FFA dairy judging, 4-H/FFA horse, 4-H/FFA floriculture, 4-H/FFA nursery landscape, 4-H/FFA wool, plant I.D., poultry judging, wildlife habitat, food challenge and veterinarian skillathon contests.
 The committee supports these contests through fundraising, hospitality and awards, and assists the superintendents in the operations of the contests.